-We received a great deal of response to our recent post on how mobile field service management software can impact customer service.
+We received a great deal of response to our recent post on how mobile field service software can impact customer service.
 Let’s take a closer look at individual components of customer service and see how focusing on those components can help you improve your customer service and grow your business.

 Today’s post will address the impact customer response time has on customer satisfaction.
 Customers want their problem fixed quickly and correctly.
 So how fast do you need to get to a customer?
 The answer is it depends.